 Following up on my last post discussing best practices for using events as a form of technology transfer marketing, today I’d like to discuss the specifics of hosting your own event.
 Putting on a tech transfer–focused event can be challenging.
 Even relatively small events require significant planning, not only from a content perspective but also all the logistics.
 Here’s what we have learned in helping a range of technology transfer offices (TTOs) put on a variety of events.

 What makes an invention disclosure a high-quality invention disclosure?
 This is an interesting question that has nothing to do with the quality of the technology.
 Fundamentally, a high-quality disclosure includes enough detail for a patent attorney to identify novel aspects for patentability.
 It also includes the inventor’s perspective on the technology’s commercialization value.
 This helps the TTO to better evaluate the invention’s market potential and commercialization options.
 Unfortunately, many invention disclosure submissions come up short.
-The possible reasons for this vary.
-But mostly it seems to boil down to a lack of researcher understanding of the importance and role of the invention disclosure.

 As Laura Schoppe noted in her post about the key direct metrics for technology transfer offices (TTOs), there are important indirect metrics to track as well.
 These are factors that the TTO can influence, but others have more control over the ultimate outcome.
 Some feed into the early stages of the tech transfer pipeline in terms of the quantity and quality of invention disclosures.
-These indirect metrics also relate to economic development, which seems to be growing in importance every year.
-So, today’s post outlines the indirect metrics that are appropriate for various TTOs.

 Technology briefings can be a cost-effective way for a technology transfer office (TTO) to reach potential licensees and partners.
 These briefings typically include a technical presentation from the inventor as well as details on the licensing/partnering process from a TTO representative.
 Experience has shown that an online/webinar technology briefing: (1) can dramatically increase the efficiency of the marketing effort since it eliminates the need to convey the same information multiple times in individual discussions, (2) allows you to set a specific timeline for receiving and selecting licensing/partnering applications, and (3) eliminates travel costs and provides a recording to post for interested parties who missed the live event.
 Of course, technology briefings require extensive planning and preparation.
 And not every innovation is suited to a technology briefing.
 For the greatest success, Fuentek offers the following advice.

-Competitive Intelligence (26)
+Competitive Intelligence (29)

-Entrepreneurial Ecosystems (23)
+Entrepreneurial Ecosystems (31)

 Industry Trends (8)

-IP Portfolio Prioritization (14)
+IP Portfolio Prioritization (16)

-Licensing Negotiations & Valuation Support (30)
+Licensing Negotiations & Valuation Support (32)

-Marketing Collateral (17)
+Marketing Collateral (24)

-Organizational Analysis (9)
+Organizational Analysis (10)

-Publications & Events (15)
+Publications & Events (17)

-R&D Sponsor/Partner Identification (21)
+R&D Sponsor/Partner Identification (23)

-Researcher Relations (14)
+Researcher Relations (27)

-Securing Stakeholder Support (18)
+Securing Stakeholder Support (17)

-Social Media (33)
+Social Media (34)

-STEM (Science Technology Engineering Math) (18)
+STEM (Science Technology Engineering Math) (20)

-Streamlined Processes & Procedures (33)
+Streamlined Processes & Procedures (36)

-Success Stories & Award Submissions (20)
+Success Stories & Award Submissions (23)

-Tech Transfer Industry Events and Activities (36)
+Tech Transfer Industry Events and Activities (53)

-Tech Transfer Training (24)
+Tech Transfer Training (22)

-Technology Evaluation & Strategy Development (27)
+Technology Evaluation & Strategy Development (33)

-Technology Sourcing (13)
+Technology Sourcing (19)

 Virtual Teams (10)

-Worth Reading (30)
+Worth Reading (31)